ucd-library/aggie-experts/index.md

   * The researcher has already selected relevant keywords in the [Symplectic Elements publication management system](https://oapolicy.universityofcalifornia.edu/).
   * The keywords are extracted from the researchers’ claimed publications, and the ones that occur three or more times are added to their profiles.

+## Data Fields

+Activities and contributions to research, teaching and the community are extensive.
+We work with faculty to choose from the following list of fields for each new iteration of the registry.
+It is by no means exhaustive, and we are open to additions: Name, Home department, Current position, Additional affiliations, Photo, Research bio, Openness to collaborations, Websites, Courses, Awards, Patents, Grants, Publications, Datasets, Software, Exhibits, Performances, Conference papers, Gray literature, Collaborations, Mentorship, Service.
+This list exceeds the scope of the pilot and is intended long-term visioning.

 ## Functionalities

 A good registry needs to have a good search mechanism.
 We enable discovery of expertise on campus through researchers’ scholarship reflected in each field we add to the registry.